 Study Population

 The study population included 22 teachers in preschools or grades 1-2 who are also mothers.
-The interviewees are all married in heterosexual relationships.
-All of them are in the fourth to sixth decades of their lives.
-The interviewees had between 2 and 4 children, ranging in age from 3 to 20.
+The interviewees were ages 30-52, were all married in heterosexual relationships, and had between 2 and 4 children, ranging in age from 3 to 20.
 All of the interviewees live in the central region of Israel.

 The interviewees in this study all hold a teaching certificate and a bachelor’s degree in education from one of the recognized colleges of education in Israel.
 Half of the interviewees additionally hold a master’s degree.
-The workplace seniority of the interviewees ranged from 7 to 22 years.
+The interviewees had worked in the education system for 7 to 22 years.

 At the time of the interviews, 17 of the interviewees worked as preschool teachers.
-Of these, 6 taught at preschools for children aged 3-4 years; 5 taught kindergarten children aged 5-6; 4 taught in special education preschools, and 2 were teaching assistants in preschools.
+Of these, 6 taught at preschools for children aged 3-4 years; 5 taught kindergarten children aged 5-6; 4 taught in special education preschools, and 2 were substitute teachers in preschools (with an ongoing relationship in certain preschools where they teach one day a week).
 Five of the interviewees worked in elementary schools, teaching grades 1-2.

+Locating Interviewees for the Study

+The interviewees were recruited using the snowball method.
+I contacted friends and acquaintances and asked them to provide me with contact information for elementary school teachers and preschool teachers in their area.
+I personally contacted those women, explained to them the subject of the research, and asked if they would be willing to be interviewed.

 Research Tool: Semi-structured Interviews

 Semi-structured interviews were chosen as the data collection tool for this study due to their suitability to serve as a basis for interpreting the field as defined in the research questions.
 Researchers in the field of feminist studies view semi-structured interviews as an appropriate tool for collecting data, as they allow for observation of women’s ideas, thoughts, perceptions, memories, and experiences, as stated in the words of the interviewees, rather than in the words of the researcher (Reinharz 1992).